verisign/check_recursive_validation/README.md

 check_recursive_validation
 ==========================
 Nagios plugin to check validation status of a recursive name server.
 The plugin assumes the recursive name server is configured for validation.
+It does not assume the name being queried is signed.
+In other words, the tool returns errors only for incorrectly signed names, but not for unsigned names.

 The plugin sends one or more queries (./DNSKEY by default) to a recursive name server.
 If the first response comes back with NOERROR and AD=1, the plugin reports a validation SUCCESS.
 If the first response comes back with NOERROR and AD=0, it reports an unvalidated SUCCESS.